About our Network

 Our first Health Care Home practices were established in April 2011, with much more to come over the following years.

 Core Health Care Home Principles

 Supporting general practice to be the health care hub and care co-ordinator for its enrolled patients, acting as the system integrator with the patient at the centre.

-Improving access by offering alternative options for patients via email, video and telephone consultations.
+Improving access by offering alternative options for patients via email, video, telephone and group consultations.

 Targeting of face to face consultations to those that need them most.

 Proactive care and support for self-management for all patients.

 Longer appointments for those with more complex needs.

 Valuing patient and clinician time so ensuring both are used effectively.

 Shifting general practice from a reactive service to one where all consultations are planned with the patient.